 Who Handles Workers’ Compensation in North Carolina?

 The North Carolina Industrial Commission (NCIC) administers workers’ compensation in North Carolina.
-If you work for a covered employer, many types of work-related accidents could entitle you to file a workers’ compensation claim, including vehicle collisions, slips and falls, and machine accidents.
+If you work for a covered employer, many work-related accidents could entitle you to file a workers’ compensation claim, including vehicle collisions, slips and falls, and machine accidents.

 According to the NCIC, all employers that have three or more workers are required to provide this type of no-fault insurance for all employees, starting from the first shift they work.
 This covers most workers in the state.
-There are some exceptions, such as federal employees and railroad workers, but most of those are covered by different laws and other programs.
+There are some exceptions, such as federal employees and railroad workers, but most are covered by different laws and other programs.

 You Must Meet Filing Requirements to Receive Workers’ Compensation